agentic-profile/agentic-profile-express/README.md

     http://localhost:3003/storage?auth=yoursecret

-## Testing a Local Agentic Profile With Chat
+## Testing a Local Agentic Profile With A Locally Running Agentic Chat Service

 1. Create an .env file to support "admin" features.
 See example.env for more information.